leandroagudelo189/jekyll-now/about.md

 Existing deep learning models lack allostatic strategies.
 In addition, current systems offer great performance in narrow environment or applications.
 This means deep reinforcement learning or evolutionary strategies fail to integrate responses across multiple non-related environments.
 In fact, there is no viable long-term memory approach for multi-environment integration.
 Training these systems remains very expensive, even for approaches that mimic natural selection such as genetic algorithms.
 Interestingly, biological systems have developed solutions for integrating massive tons of data with encoded responses that can last many generations and can be used in different environments.
 Among the solutions offering better evolutionary outcomes are comparmentalization of specific tasks, in mainly two ways... low entropy information and transcriptional encoding.
 Fortunately, our understanding of biological/cellular systems that have evolved long-term memory encoding via genetic transcription makes them suitable for multi-environment integration.

 - Develop allostatic deep learning systems that emulate transcriptional encoding
-- Develop systems that pre-process data to increase their redundancy.
-This allows us to use deep autoencoders or compressive algorithm to keep low metric entropy models.
+- Develop low-metric entropy models that pre-process data to increase their redundancy or commonality.
+We complement this with the use of deep autoencoders or compressive algorithms for reconstitution of learned tasks.
 - Develop deep learning systems that combine reinforcement learning and evolutionary strategies
 - Develop hybrid deep learning algorithms for unsupervised tasks